Dialogue Across Divides

 Mismatch supports teachers in building classroom partnerships that strengthen civic learning and dialogue—connecting students across political, racial, geographic, and socio-economic divides to engage in meaningful, real-world conversations.

-Mismatch brings these educators together to form powerful partnerships that turn difference into opportunity.
-By collaborating across divides, teachers build a stronger professional community and help students engage in meaningful civic dialogue.
+By collaborating across divides, teachers build a stronger professional community and help students engage in meaningful civic dialogue

 Join the growing network of educators committed to preparing the next generation to move beyond disagreement and toward understanding.